-In 2017 we carried out more than 14 million eye examinations across the countries where we work, and distributed more than 157 million treatments to prevent and treat debilitating diseases.
+In 2021 we carried out more than six million eye examinations across the countries where we work, and distributed more than 172 million treatments to prevent and treat debilitating diseases.

 Our first programmes in the 1950s started in Kenya, Uganda, Ghana, Malawi, Zimbabwe and Nigeria, with several other African countries following in the next two decades.
 In the 1960s and 70s we also expanded into Asia with our first projects in India, Pakistan and Bangladesh, and continued to extend our work across Africa.
+We now work in 34 countries, and have project offices in 25.
 Most recently, we started work in Yemen in 2018, distributing treatments for neglected tropical diseases.

 Our work in Sri Lanka came to an end in 2016, marking an exciting milestone: it’s the first time we’ve been able to finish our work in a country, satisfied that the eye care services we’ve set up can continue without us.

 Sightsavers has been changing lives and restoring sight worldwide since 1950.Read our story

 In Singida, an inclusive eye health programme has made eye care services more affordable, sustainable and equitable.
 Here, four people involved with the project share their stories.

 In Nigeria and Kenya, two innovative education projects are enabling children with disabilities to reach their potential.

 Since 2012, Sightsavers has been using smartphones to collect high-quality data, so that countries can effectively map the disease and focus their elimination efforts.

 Dr Moira Chinthambi received a Sightsavers scholarship to train as an ophthalmologist and now works on our inclusive eye health programme in Malawi.